NPMoran/OpenDataCode_Analysis_OSF/README.txt

 		Any.other.comments..1: Any other comments

 #data_responses/processing_others/H01_respB_others_Data_complete-ANON.csv
--- interim processing file, for the recategorisation free text entries for Timing (data) under "Other" into categorical groupings
+-- Interim processing file, for the recategorisation free text entries for Timing (data) under "Other" into categorical groupings
 		Timestamp: Time of review
 		Email.Address: Email address of DE [redacted]
 		Name.of.Reviewer: Name of DE [redacted]